Resources

 Why is UC Berkeley replacing its current timekeeping system, CalTime?

-The vendor for CalTime, UKG, is ending engineering support for the platform in March 2027.
+The vendor for CalTime, UKG, is ending technical support for the platform in March 2027.
 This means no further updates, bug fixes, or support will be provided after that date, making it necessary for UC Berkeley to find a replacement solution.

 Decorative separator line